Go Finger Lakes is a project of the Finger Lakes Land Trust.

 You can use Gofingerlakes.org as your guide to the best spots for hiking, biking, paddling, and outdoor recreation across our 6,000-square-mile area.
 Please go exploring!
 You can also help us permanently protect more land and water by becoming a Finger Lakes Land Trust member:Become a Member >

-Since 1989, together with our members and partners, the Land Trust has permanently protected over 19,000 acres of forests, gorges, wetlands, lakeshores, and farmlands.
+Since 1989, together with our members and partners, the Land Trust has permanently protected thousands of acres of forests, gorges, wetlands, lakeshores, and farmlands.
 You can visit our 30+ nature preserves that are free and open to everyone.
 Please come to our events and help us build trails.
 Our mission:

 To conserve forever the lands and waters of the Finger Lakes region, ensuring scenic vistas, local foods, clean waters, and wild places for everyone.

 Gofingerlakes.org is an expression of that mission.
 We hope the site will inspire you to explore the natural wonders of our region and help us save more land and water.
 Our priceless natural areas are vulnerable.
 The threats are real and intensifying.
 Read more below about why we created the site and how you can get involved.

 Conservation and recreation…

 These two great ideas come together in the Finger Lakes region.
 They are written into the mission of the Finger Lakes Land Trust.
 And they are built into this web site.